NiklasJordan/Jekyll-Starter/README.md

-# Boilerplate for Jekyll Sites
+# Starter Theme for Jekyll Sites

 ## What is it?

-This is my personal project-boilerplate.
+This is my personal project starter theme for Jekyll.

 I wouldn't recommend to use it as it is for your project.
 It's not documented.
 It's just a collection of files, that i use in almost every Jekyll project.